DCA1108 FUNDAMENTALS OF COMPUTERS & DIGITAL SYSTEMS SEPTEMBER 2025

 Set – II

-Q4. a.
-Explain the working of a Half Subtractor and Full Subtractor with suitable circuit diagrams.
+Q4a.
+Explain the working principle of a Half Adder and Full Adder with neat logic circuit diagrams.
 5

 Ans 4.

-1. Working of Half Subtractor and Full Subtractor with Circuit Diagrams
+1. Working Principle of Half Adder and Full Adder with Logic Diagrams

 Ans 5.